dreger/audaciousfox.net/_posts/signals/2015-01-17-the-things-we-take-for-granted.md

 [A lot, actually](https://github.com/alex/what-happens-when) &mdash; "What happens when you type google.com into your browser and press enter?"

-[Progress](http://daringfireball.net/2015/01/siri_improvements) &mdash John Gruber did an experiment, comparing the speed of Siri to Google Voice Search.
+[Progress](http://daringfireball.net/2015/01/siri_improvements) &mdash; John Gruber did an experiment, comparing the speed of Siri to Google Voice Search.
 The speed of each service appear to be very comparable, which is a heck of an improvement for Siri.